srihas619/ansible-playbook/README.md

 # ansible-playbook

+This playbook is aimed at doing tasks based on roles that are specified.

+## Roles

+For now, Only Apache role is specified.
+It installs apache2 on Ubuntu nodes and changes the default index.html with the one in templates/

+## Installation

-Install ansible on your controller node
+* Install ansible on your controller node

-Exchange ssh-key between controller node and deployer nodes
+* Exchange ssh-key between controller node and deployer nodes

-Change IP addresses in inventory.txt
+* Change IP addresses in inventory.txt

-Run playbook as "ansible-playbook -i inventory.txt playbook.yml"
+* Run playbook as "ansible-playbook -i inventory.txt playbook.yml"